bitovi/academy/src/react-vite/06-routing/routing.md

 routing for the Place My Order application.
 This router is popular in the React community and a great de facto choice when building a React application.

-## Objective 1: Defining routes and Outlets

-Our goal is to split the homepage of our Place My Order application so that we only see the Home content on the homepage.

-In this section, we will:

-- Install React Router.
-- Set up a `RouterProvider` with static routes.
-- Create an `Outlet` to display the route's component.
+### What is React Router?

+React Router is the de facto standard for routing in React applications.
+It’s extremely popular in the React community, especially when not using a framework like Next.js, which comes with its own routing solution.
+React Router adds dynamic, client-side routing to React, enabling the creation of single-page applications (SPAs) that can handle different URLs and render different content accordingly.

+React Router allows applications to dynamically render different components based on the URL, all without the need for a page reload.
+This is a significant enhancement over traditional multi-page applications, where navigating to a new page requires a complete reload of the page’s resources.

+React Router’s API is declarative.
+Routes are defined using configuration through `createBrowserRouter()` and with components like `RouterProvider`, `Outlet`, and `Link`, which makes the routing rules readable and integrated seamlessly into the rest of the React component structure.

+Nested routes are a powerful feature of React Router, allowing the creation of complex application structures.
+You can define routes within routes, which is particularly useful for creating layouts that persist across multiple pages, like headers and footers.

 ### createBrowserRouter

-React Router works by matching the segments of the browser's URL path to components, i.e. each segment of the URL's path corresponds to a particular React component based on the segment’s value.
+React Router works by matching the segments of the browser’s URL path to components, i.e. each segment of the URL’s path corresponds to a particular React component based on the segment’s value.
 The mapping of a segment’s value to a component is done through a collection of `RouteObject` items that are passed to the router when it is initialized.